PurpleCloud-MT/General/Solutions/defensive_handbook.md

 * Similar to the key vault, the Cosmos DB is also publicly accessible, which is not necessary in this case as only an internal user has read access.

 ![](https://i.imgur.com/ESSqDGX.png)
-* Also, under the the `Monitoring` there are no measure in place, i.e. no diagnostic settings available at the moment.
+* Also, under `Monitoring` there are no measures in place, i.e. no diagnostic settings available at the moment.

 **Misconfigurations:**
 1. Unnecessary full public access for both resources
-2. Service Account has not yet MFA enforced, therefore it was easy for the attacker to access Azure with the email and password.
+2. Service Account has not yet enforced MFA, so it was easy for the attacker to access Azure with the email and password.

 #### MITIGATE
-* In order to limit the access we can specify specific IP addresses which can access the key vault.
-For this example we can use the public IP address of the virtual machine or our own client IP.
+* In order to limit the access we can specify IP addresses which can access the key vault.
+For this example, we can use the public IP address of the virtual machine or our own client IP.

 ![](https://i.imgur.com/cTvdb14.png)
 * When only adding the IP of the VM and applying the changes we are not able to view the key vault anymore